(Editor’s Note: Republished as part of the celebration of Dr. Martin Luther King Jr.’s birthday.)

 And, being “other-centered” is the essence of a purpose-driven life, which involves leveraging our greatest talents, expertise and passion in service of others.
 This is Dr. King’s call-to-action to us when he says, “I believe that what self-centered men have torn down men other-centered can build up.”

 Dr. King had a dream, which he shared on countless occasions, including at the 1963 March on Washington for Jobs and Freedom.
 Dr. King shared his dream so often that it was no longer just his dream.
 Today, it is the bright future that most of us envision for all Americans:

 About the Author: After an award-winning PR & Marketing career and co-founding three agencies, Patrice Tanaka started Joyful Planet, working with individuals and organizations to discover and actively live their purpose and unleash greater success, fulfillment and joy in their personal lives, workplaces, and communities.
-Joyful Planet is Patrice’s vision of 7.7 billion people living their purpose and leveraging their talent, expertise and passion in service of others.
+Joyful Planet is Patrice’s vision of 7.9 billion people living their purpose and leveraging their talent, expertise and passion in service of others.
 Life and organizational purpose are the subjects of Patrice’s best-selling books, Beat the Curve and Performance360.
 She has been honored by PRWeek (Hall of Fame inductee), PRSA Foundation (Paladin Award), PRSA (Paul M. Lund Award for Public Service), New York Women in Communications (Matrix Award), among others.
-Patrice is Co-Chair of the Diversity Action Alliance, a PR industry-wide coalition of 15 influential organizations committed to action on diversity, equity and inclusion.
+Patrice is on the executive board of the Diversity Action Alliance, a PR industry-wide coalition of 15 influential organizations committed to action on diversity, equity and inclusion.
 Reach Patrice via LinkedIn, Twitter, Facebook and Instagram.